BIOS3010/Module-11-Genome-Assembly/03-de-novo-assembly.md

 !
 How does this compare to the length of the reference-based assembly (not counting the N's)?
 ```

 Next we will compare the _de novo_ assembled genome sequence with the reference-based assembly.
 We will align the two sequences using the pairwise Blast function on the NCBI web pages.
 Go to the [NCBI Blast pages](https://blast.ncbi.nlm.nih.gov/Blast.cgi), click on "Nucleotide BLAST".
 If you tick the box called "Align two or more sequences" you get a second window to paste a sequence.
 Paste the two sequences into the two boxes and click `BLAST` (a simple way to copy the sequences is to run `cat` and then the file.
 This will print the entire sequence to screen and you can select and copy it).
-In the "Alignments" tab you can inspect the alignment.
+In the "Alignments" tab you can inspect the alignment in simple text, or you can click on the "MSA viewer" link to view the entire alignment.

 ```diff
 !
 Are there any differences between the two assemblies?